Survey Procedures In Dentistry

 Designing the Survey/Investigation

-- Description of information which is collected and methods which are used.
+- Description of information that is collected and methods that are used.

 - Personnel and physical arrangements